 “Let’s just not get into trouble.”

-“I know,” Agnes nodded, eyes still averted from Peter, cheeks never losing their color.
+“I know,” Agnes nodded, eyes still averted from William, cheeks never losing their color.

 “I’m hungry,” Syl and John chorused, in high whispers.